Career Training

 • Hennepin County Legal Referrals | This page, provided by the Minnesota State Law Library, offers a comprehensive directory of legal assistance resources for residents of Hennepin County.
 It includes information on organizations such as the Volunteer Lawyers Network (VLN), which provides free legal services to low-income individuals through clinics and volunteer attorneys.
 Services cover various legal areas, including family law, housing, immigration, criminal expungement, and more.

-Ramsey County Expungement Resources
+Ramsey County expungement resources

 • Ramsey County Attorney’s Office Expungement Program | This office assists individuals with offenses prosecuted by the office.
 If eligible, they will handle the expungement process at no cost, and you typically won't need to appear in court.